 The main celebration of the Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja is held in the city of Knin.
-Every year, Croatian politicians and citizens gather to lay wreaths in honor of the Croatian defenders who died in the war.
+Every year, Croatian politicians and residents gather to lay wreaths to honor the Croatian defenders who died in the war.

 Candles are lit at the Spomenik hrvatske pobjede “Oluja 95” (Monument of Croatian Victory “Oluja 95”) in Knin.
 The Croatian flag is raised right at noon on the Kninska tvrđava (Knin fortress) as a memory of the liberation.